Alcohol abuse is dangerous for your health, consume it with moderation.

 JEWEL IN THE CROWN

-Martell cognac is served at the coronation of King George V of England.
+Martell cognac is featured at the coronation of King George V of England.

 Martell cognac is served during the signing of the World War I armistice in Compiègne, France.

-Martell cognac hits the headlines when the famous explorer Paul-Emile Victor, a great connoisseur of cognac, takes eights cases with him on a polar expedition.
+Martell cognac hits the headlines when famous explorer Paul-Emile Victor, a great connoisseur of cognac, takes eight cases with him on a polar expedition.

-Martell Extra is served during a gala dinner to celebrate the marriage of Prince Rainier of Monaco to the US film star Grace Kelly.
+Martell Extra cognac is served during a gala dinner held during Prince Rainier of Monaco and Grace Kelly’s wedding celebrations.

 A STATELY AFFAIR

-A case of Martell Cordon Bleu is presented to Emperor Hirohito of Japan during his state visit to France.
+A case of Martell Cordon Bleu Extra Old cognac is offered to the Japanese Emperor Hirohito during his state visit to France.

-In the film Apocalypse Now, directed by Francis Ford Coppola, the character played by Martin Sheen enjoys a glass of Martell Cordon Bleu.
+In the film Apocalypse Now, directed by Francis Ford Coppola, the character played by Martin Sheen savours a Martell Cordon Bleu cognac.

 THE TRIUMPHANT JOURNEY

-Martell Cordon Bleu is featured on the menu of a special Orient Express service between Venice and Copenhagen.
+Martell Cordon Bleu Extra Old cognac is featured on the menu of a special Orient Express service from Venice to Copenhagen.

-The House of Martell joins the prestigious Comité Colbert, an association representing French luxury brands internationally through the promotion of French Art de Vivre.
+Martell joins the prestigious Comité Colbert, an association that represents French luxury brands internationally through the promotion of French Art de Vivre.

-Martell launches its ultimate cognac, L’Or de Jean Martell, the culmination of 300 years of expertise and passion.
+Martell launches its ultimate high-end cognac, L’OR de Jean Martell, the culmination of 300 years of expertise and passion.

 A DESERVED ACCOLADE

-Martell launches Martell Chanteloup Perspective, an ultra-prestige cognac paying homage to the Martell Cellar Masters.
+Martell launches ‘ultra-prestige’ cognac, Martell Chanteloup Perspective, in homage to the Martell Cellar Masters.

 The House of Martell celebrates its 300th anniversary at the Palace of Versailles, a symbol of French Art de Vivre, with 300 guests from all over the world.